Two people stand by a wind turbine on a hill.

 Tracking progress Carbon Neutral Government Programme

-This is the first year that participants from all tranches have reported, providing the most comprehensive understanding to date of the New Zealand government’s emissions profile.
+This is the second year that participants from all tranches have reported, providing the most comprehensive understanding to date of the New Zealand government’s emissions profile.

 Progress toward targets